synonymdev/backpack-host-old/README.md

 Create a new server to listen for incoming connections.
 Default connection is made using `net.createServer`, but conncetion logic may be specified by `opts.connect`.

-`onrequest` should be a callback function specifying the RPC logic for the server.
+`onrequest` should be a callback function specifying the RPC logic for the server. `onrequest` should have the signature: `function (req, channel, cb)`, and `cb` MUST be called after each request has finished

+**NOTE**: for upload/download events, cb should be called AFTER the uploadl/download stream has fully closed.

 A defualt RPC provides the following methods:
 ```
 BACKPACK_STORE
 BACKPACK_RETRIEVE